tanmaybasu/A-Sentence-Classification-Framework/README.md

         's' for Support Vector Machine

-The deafult option of no_of_selected_terms is None, otherwise desired number of terms is needed.
+The deafult option of no_of_selected_terms is `None`, otherwise desired number of terms is needed.
 An example code to implement the whole model is uploaded as `testing_data_extraction.py`.

 ## Contact